aridoza/foundational-java/garbage-collection/README.md

 If your `-Xmx` setting is greater than your `-Xms` setting, then Java will start with an initial heap size equal to your `-Xms` setting, then will allocate more heap as needed until the `-Xmx` value is reached.

-#### Default Heap
+#### Default Heap Size

-If you don't specify a heap size, Java will allocate a default heap for you based on your machine's physical memory.
+If you don't specify a heap size, Java will allocate a default heap size for you based on your machine's physical memory.
 However, it's a good practice to determine your maximum expected heap size by observing the program during execution using tools like Linux's `ps` or `top`.

 #### The Stack

 Note that when your program executes, even if there isn't a single object allocated, it still uses some memory to keep track of the call stack of every thread running.

-For example, if method A calls method B calls method C, Java must remember that when method C exits, it must return to the spot in method B that called it, and when that returns, return to method A.

-This memory is called the **stack** and is distinct from the heap.
+For example, if method A calls method B calls method C, Java must remember that when method C exits, it must return to the spot in method B that called it, and when that returns, return to method A. This memory is called the **stack** and is distinct from the heap.

 The stack also holds any method-local data that will be swept off once the method returns.
 The stack works on a "first in, first out" (aka FIFO) basis: It's allocated and data is assigned, then methods call other methods, allocating more stack space.
 Once a method returns, the stack is swept in a FIFO manner, so the next frame in the stack (representing the calling method) becomes the top of the stack, and so on.

 ## Demo: `OutOfMemory` Error (10 min)

-Does this mean that Java can never run out of memory?
+Does this mean Java can never run out of memory?

 What do we think will happen when we run this program?